borilla/penguin/README.md

 ## Why don't the baddies kill me?

-Rome wasn't built in a day
+~~Rome wasn't built in a day~~ You will be temporarily stunned if a baddy touches you

 ## Thanks